armando3069/ebs-fe-test/README.md

     2. Install dependencies:

-npm install
+- npm install

-# or

-yarn install

 Running the Application

 To start the development server:

-npm start
+- npm start

-# or

-yarn start

 The application will be accessible at http://localhost:5173/.